• Welcome

 • Give specific/measurable details and suggest changes

 • The SMART acronym for setting goals comes to mind when I consider giving feedback and while giving feedback and goal setting aren't the same thing they are somewhat related in the sense that feedback can serve as a catalyst or ingredient in setting performance related goals.
 Specific, measurable details should be the key make up of the feedback being given.
-In addition to giving specific, measurable details suggesting achievable, realistic changes should be suggested and lastly a time, period or date when results related to the changes made can be assessed should be set by the receiver or giver.
+In addition to giving Specific, Measurable details suggesting Achievable, Realistic changes should be suggested and lastly a Time period or date, when results related to the changes made can be assessed, should be set by the receiver or giver.

 On conclusion of the book I was left with these key takeaways and realized the important role that feedback can play in improving personal and team performance.
 Incorporating the right approach on giving and receiving feedback into your lifestyle or your organization’s culture is no doubt a step in the right direction.
 Thank you Sheila Heen and Douglas Stone for providing guidance, through the pages of this book, on how to tap into this very powerful and ever available resource called feedback.

-0 Comments
+3 Comments

 Author